ZebraRoy/repository-code-view-tool-mcp/README.md

 ### submit-file-review

 Submit a review for a file.
-The tool counts tokens for the file content, agent review, and user feedback.
+The tool counts tokens for the file content and agent review.

 Parameters:

 - `key` (string): Session ID or project root path
 - `filePath` (string): The file path that was reviewed
 - `agentReview` (string): The AI agent's review of the file
-- `feedback` (string): The user feedback for the file
 - `projectRoot` (string | optional): The project root directory (if different from key)

 ### complete-review-session